Beyond Pinball Loss: Quantile Methods for Calibrated Uncertainty Quantification: Preliminaries and Background

-We introduce the notion of calibration here, but for a more thorough treatment, see \cite{zhao2020individual}.
-Broadly speaking, calibration requires that the probability of observing the target random variable below a predicted $p$\textsuperscript{th} quantile is equal to the \textit{expected probability} $p$, for all $p \in (0, 1)$.
-We refer to the former quantity as the \textit{observed probability} and denote it $p^{\text{obs}}(p)$, for an expected probability, $p$.
-We will often drop the reliance on $p$ and simply write $p^{\text{obs}}$ when it is clear from context.
+While various metrics have been proposed to assess the quality of UQ, there has been a great deal of recent focus on the notions of \textit{calibration} and \textit{sharpness} \citep{fasiolo2020fast, cui2020calibrated, zhao2020individual, tran2020methods, song2019distribution, kuleshov2018accurate, guo2017calibration, gneiting2007probabilistic}.
+We introduce calibration here, but for a more thorough treatment, see \citet{zhao2020individual}.
+Broadly speaking, calibration in the regression setting requires that the probability of observing the target random variable below a predicted $p$\textsuperscript{th} quantile is equal to the \textit{expected probability} $p$, for all $p \in (0, 1)$.
+We refer to the former quantity as the \textit{observed probability} and denote it $p^{\text{obs}}(p)$, for an expected probability $p$, which we will write as $p^{\text{obs}}$ when it is clear from context.
 Calibration requires $p^{\text{obs}}(p) = p$, $\forall p \in (0,1)$.
 From this generic statement, we can describe different notions of calibration based on how $p^{\text{obs}}$ is defined.

-A model is \textbf{individually calibrated} if it outputs the true conditional quantiles, i.e. $\hQ(x, p) = \Q(x, p)$.
-In this case, we define the observed probability to be In words, this requires that the probability of observing $y$ below the quantile prediction be equal to $p$, \textit{at each point x $\in \cx$, individually}.
+A model is \textbf{individually calibrated} if it outputs the true conditional quantiles, i.e. $\hQ_p(x) = \Q_p(x)$.
+In this case, we define the observed probability to be

+In words, this requires that the probability of observing $y$ below the quantile prediction is equal to $p$, \textit{at each point x $\in \cx$, individually}.
 If we can verify this property for all $x \in \cx$, then by definition, we will know the quantile output is correct and precisely the true conditional quantile.
-However, individual calibration is unverifiable with finite datasets in the assumption-less case.
-This is because a dataset usually contains at most one $y$ value for any $x$ value (\cite{zhao2020individual}).
+However, individual calibration is typically unverifiable with finite datasets in the assumption-less case \citep{zhao2020individual}.

+A relaxed condition is \textbf{average calibration}.
+In this case, we define the observed probability to be